What is an accountable plan (and why It matters for tax compliance)

 An accountable plan is the IRS-approved structure that keeps reimbursements tax-free.
 Without one, every dollar you reimburse becomes taxable income for your employees and creates additional payroll tax liability for your firm.
 Understanding the IRS accountable plan rules protects both your team and your bottom line.

+Without one, every expense reimbursement becomes taxable wages.
+Employees pay income tax on amounts they thought were tax-free, and the firm pays an additional 7.65% in employer payroll taxes on those same amounts.
 The distinction between accountable and non-accountable plans has real tax consequences that affect both employers and employees.

 An accountable plan is a reimbursement arrangement that meets specific IRS requirements.
 When those requirements are satisfied, expense reimbursements are: